-- 5.9.1 For properties in the area bounded by Harriet Road, Burnside Road East and Whittier Avenue require a minimum of 30% of housing units, to contain two and three bedrooms as a means of providing housing options suitable for families with children. - 5.9.2 Permit apartment residential development on Burnside Road to complement City of Victoria land uses on the other side of the road. - 5.9.3 Enhance Whittier Avenue as a neighbourhood greenway through introducing separated sidewalks at the time of redevelopment, further enhancing the green buffer on the east side of the street and minimizing impacts from vehicle travel.
+- 5.9.1 Permit apartment residential development on Burnside Road to complement City of Victoria land uses on the other side of the road. - 5.9.2 Enhance Whittier Avenue as a neighbourhood greenway through introducing separated sidewalks at the time of redevelopment, further enhancing the green buffer on the east side of the street and minimizing impacts from vehicle travel. - 5.9.3 Through redevelopment, work with the City of Victoria in determining the desired right-of-way for Burnside Road East from Harriet Road to Dupplin Road.